Naina2093/portfolio/README.md

-# Data Enthusiast
+# Data Professional | Insights & Strategy
 <a href="https://www.linkedin.com/in/naina-gupta-313713189/"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-Experienced Analyst, with a Master’s in Data Analytics concentrated on Statistical Modeling (GPA 3.9/4).
+Experienced Data Analyst, with a Master’s in Data Analytics concentrated on Statistical Modeling (GPA 3.9/4).
-Skilled in Python, R, and SQL for extracting insights from complex datasets.
-Proficient in Tableau and Power BI for data visualization.
+Proficient in SQL for data querying and transformation, Python & R for data cleaning and machine learning, and Tableau & Power BI for impactful data visualization.
 Proven track record of delivering scalable analytical solutions and extracting actionable insights from complex data sets to drive business growth.